-Culinary historian Anne Willan traces the origins of American cooking through profiles of twelve essential women cookbook writers—from Hannah Woolley in the mid-1600s to Fannie Farmer, Julia Child, and Alice Waters—highlighting their key historical contributions and most representative recipes.
+Culinary historian Anne Willan “has melded her passions for culinary history, writing, and teaching into her fascinating new book” (Chicago Tribune) that traces the origins of American cooking through profiles of twelve influential women—from Hannah Woolley in the mid-1600s to Fannie Farmer, Julia Child, and Alice Waters—whose recipes and ideas changed the way we eat.

-Anne Willan, multi-award-winning culinary historian, cookbook writer, cooking teacher, and founder of La Varenne Cooking School in Paris, explores the lives and work of women cookbook authors whose important books have defined cooking over the past three hundred years.
-Beginning with the first published cookbook by Hannah Woolley in 1661, up to Alice Waters today, these women, and books, created the canon of the American table.
+Anne Willan, multi-award-winning culinary historian, cookbook writer, teacher, and founder of La Varenne Cooking School in Paris, explores the lives and work of women cookbook authors whose essential books have defined cooking over the past three hundred years.
+Beginning with the first published cookbook by Hannah Woolley in 1661 to the early colonial days to the transformative popular works by Fannie Farmer, Irma Rombauer, Julia Child, Edna Lewis, Marcella Hazan, and up to Alice Waters working today.

-Anne Willan founded La Varenne Cooking School in Paris in 1975, and has more than sixty years of experience as a teacher, author, and culinary historian.
-Willan has written more than thirty books, including the double James Beard Award–winning, The Country Cooking of France, the Gourmand Award–winning The Cookbook Library, and the ground-breaking La Varenne Pratique, as well as the Look and Cook series, showcased in a PBS television series.
+Anne Willan founded La Varenne Cooking School in Paris in 1975 and has written more than thirty books, including the double James Beard Award–winning, The Country Cooking of France, the Gourmand Award–winning The Cookbook Library, and the groundbreaking La Varenne Pratique, as well as the Look & Cook series, showcased on PBS.
 In 2013, she was inducted into the James Beard Foundation Awards Hall of Fame.
 Willan serves as an Emeritus Advisor for The Julia Child Foundation for Gastronomy and the Culinary Arts.
 She divides her time between London and the south of France.

 "An edifying survey of 12 women whose groundbreaking cookbooks span some 350 years.
 Ms. Willan enriches her social history with a few of each woman’s most tempting recipes." —Heller McAlpin, The Wall Street Journal